 and arch skills.

 Monthly tuition is $52 per month based on $13 per class.
-There is a $20 registration fee.
+There is no registration fee.

 I guarantee your child will enjoy my classes or I will refund your registration fee and first month's tuition.

 Payments may be made at paypal.com to the account of email@example.com.

 My average class for this age group is eleven students.